Racist Restaurants in Seattle: "Mammy's Shack: and "Coon Chicken Inn"

 Text-to-speech Audio

-The Settle NAACP protested against the racist slurs and caricatures which led the owner to change the face of the porter from black to blue in the early 1930s.
-The owner also agreed to tone down his use of racial stereotypes in marketing as a result of a threatened defamation lawsuit from the local branch of the NAACP.
+The Settle NAACP protested against racist slurs and caricatures, which led the owner to change the face of the porter from Black to blue in the early 1930s.
+The owner also agreed to tone down his use of racial stereotypes in marketing due to a threatened defamation lawsuit from the local branch of the NAACP.

-The video below is not an actual commercial for the restaurant, but rather a scene from filmmaker Kevin Wilmott's modern film CSA that lampoons these sorts of racist restaurants and products with fake commercials.
+The video below is not an actual commercial for the restaurant.
+Instead, it is a scene from filmmaker Kevin Wilmott's modern film CSA that lampoons these racist restaurants and products with fake commercials designed to match what he and other scholars imagine the marketing of such restaurants might have been.

 Sources